ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 In order for readers to be able to detect optical payload content type, the base45 encoded data (as per this specification) SHALL be prefixed by the string "HC1".

-The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size for at least 35 mm; and when used on an optical screen with at least 4 pixels per timing cell. (recommended and max size to be confirmed).
+The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 60 mm to accommodate for readers with fixed optics where the presentation media is required to be placed on the surface of the reader.

 ## Trusted List Format (DSC list)